adobe/spectrum-web-components/packages/coachmark/README.md

 >
     <div slot="title">A thing is about to happen</div>
     <div slot="content">
-        This is a Rich Tooltip with nothing but text in it.
+        This is a Coachmark with nothing but text in it.
 Kind of lonely in here.
     </div>
 </sp-coachmark>
 ```